‘Market it and They Will Come’ – Why Just Building an Online Presence Isn’t Enough

 Even when not directly making sales, this kind of contact and exposure helps to build your brand and establishes your presence as a trusted vendor to turn to when the need arises.

 When compared to traditional methods, digital marketing is extremely cost effective.
-As pointed out above, the targeted nature of online marketing means that every penny you invest can be utilised with as much impact and cut-through as possible.
+As pointed out above, the targeted nature of online marketing means that every penny you invest can be utilized with as much impact and cut-through as possible.
 In short, you are crafting messages to send to people who are ready to hear them, which is always going to be a more effective way of spending your marketing budget.

 You do, however, must watch out for more wasteful approaches to your targeting.
 It can prove all too tempting to spend a little more and go for more reach and before long costs can quickly creep up and the return for every pound spent decline.